ChimeraTK/cppext/README.md

 * Single consumer: pop()/pop_wait() may only be called from a single thread at the same time
 * push_overwrite(): Overwrite the last element in the queue if the queue is full (only in single-producer context)
 * when_any(): get notified on new data in a given list of future_queues in a well-defined order
+* Shared: Instances are copyable, copies are referring to the same queue.

 ## Example
 ```C++